chakrabar/chakrabar.github.io/_posts/articles/2018-09-12-aspnetcore-on-windows-iis.md

 #### [3] Install .NET Core Runtime & Hosting Bundle

-Now we'll need the **`ASP.NET Core Module`** configured for IIS, which comes as part of _.NET Core Hosting Bundle_.
+Now we'll need the **`ASP.NET Core IIS Module`** configured for IIS, which comes as part of _.NET Core Hosting Bundle_.
 This enables IIS to serve ASP.NET Core applications.
 Remember that ASP.NET Core web applications run as separate process with Kestrel web server.
 IIS needs this module to handle this setup.

 1. Next we'll get _.NET Core Hosting Bundle_, which needs _Microsoft Visual C++_ to run.
 It'll be auto downloaded during installation.
 But, if you are working on a machine that does not have active internet connection, you first need to install it separately.
-So, if you have active internet on target machine, skip step 2 & 3.
+So, if you have active internet on target machine, skip step 1 & 2.
 Go to the download the latest version (`x64` or `x86`) of [Microsoft Visual C++ latest Redistributable](https://support.microsoft.com/en-in/help/2977003/the-latest-supported-visual-c-downloads).
 2. Install the Microsoft Visual C++ latest Redistributable package downloaded, double click on installer or run from command prompt.
 3. Now, we'll install the _.NET Core Hosting Bundle_.
 Go to [.NET Downloads](https://www.microsoft.com/net/download) page.
 Click _Download .NET Core Runtime_, under `.NET Core` menu.
 It'll download the required installers.
 4. Install the Microsoft .NET Core Hosting Bundle.
 To avoid installing the x86 components on a x64 machine, run the installer from command prompt with `OPT_NO_X86` switch e.g.